-This story is your classic Cinderella story – and actually I was interested by the plot origins, a lot of the fiction I read from Victorian era is written by women who don’t tend to deal with business law or indeed family scandal.
+This is a classic Cinderella story – and actually I was interested by the plot origins, as a lot of the fiction I read from Victorian era is written by women who don’t tend to deal with business law or indeed family scandal.
 The basic plot goes like this: Dr. Thomas Thorne is from a very good family but despite being a very good sort, he also treats poor people and sticks with his ne’er-do-well brother Henry despite everyone advising him against it.
-Henry Thorne however gets himself into deep, deep trouble because he drugs and rapes Mary Scatcherd, sister to Roger Scatcherd a stone-mason.
+Henry Thorne however gets himself into deep, deep trouble because he drugs and rapes Mary Scatcherd, sister to Roger Scatcherd, a stone-mason.
 Roger Scatcherd is furious and he murders Henry in a fit of rage.
 Roger is sent to prison for manslaughter for six months (I know, it’s as if nobody cares), meanwhile Mary S is pregnant and gives birth to a daughter, also called Mary.
 Dr Thorne advises her to marry her old fiancé, move to America with him and leave her baby behind under his care since the fiancé refuses to take on another man’s child.
 And that’s the last we hear from the first Mary.

 Flash forward twenty years – Dr Thorne has raised his niece as Mary Thorne even though she has no right to that last name.
 Mary has grown up sharing lessons with the daughters of the local Squire, Mr Gresham.
 Now, the Greshams of Greshambury are the Very Good Sort of Family except that they haven’t a bean to bless themselves with.
 Mr Gresham married the daughter of an Earl, Lady Arabella, and he has been forced to spend the rest of his married life trying to keep her in the style to which she is used, slowly bankrupting himself in the process.
 Strangely enough, Roger Scatcherd has made his fortune through railways since leaving prison and has been made a baronet along the way, but is still as common as muck and a total alcoholic.
 It is to him that the Greshams are heavily indebted, with Dr Thorne acting as intermediary.
 When the eldest and only Gresham son Frank comes of age, he is told very firmly by his mother that he Must Marry Money.
 Unfortunately, Frank has already fallen in love with Mary Thorne.